ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Tricky Chicken/README.md

 ![CyberChef](cyberchef.png)

 When entering "pаzzw0rD", the message "Correct!" appears.
-So know we only have to generate the MD5 of that and access the flag directly:
+So now we only have to generate the MD5 hash of that and access the flag directly:

 ![MD5 Hash Generator](md5_hash_generator.png)